-- · attend all online or face-to-face sessions; - participate in class sessions/online forums in a manner in line with program expectations: actively, collaboratively, and respectfully;

-- complete all assignments by the posted deadlines; and - · submit work that adheres to the standards and guidelines presented by the instructor.
+- attend all online or in-person sessions; - participate in class sessions/online forums in a manner in line with program expectations; actively. collaboratively, and respectfully; - · complete all assignments by the posted deadlines; and - · submit work that adheres to the standards and guidelines presented by the instructor.